 Is your newborn feeding every 2 hours at night?
-Whether breastfed or formula-fed, lean how to stretch feedings and sleep a little longer.
+Whether breastfed or formula-fed, learn how to stretch feedings and sleep a little longer.

 Every 2 hours.

-Almost on cue, your newborn will wake up after 2 hours screaming for yet another feeding.
-It doesn’t help when moms of other babies—even younger than yours—are stretching their feeds, sometimes up to five hours at night.
+Almost on cue, your newborn wakes up after 2 hours screaming for yet another feeding.
+It doesn’t help when moms of other newborn babies—even younger than yours—are stretching their feeds, sometimes up to five hours at night.

 Yes, she’s still in the newborn stage, so you understand that her tummy is small and her sleep is erratic.
 But weeks, even months, into parenthood and your little one still wakes up every 2 hours on the dot.

 How can you get her to sleep in longer intervals?
 Is it normal for her to still feed so frequently, especially when others seem to go longer between feeds?
 Could you be doing something that’s holding her back instead of encouraging her to eat more?